How I Reached 1,000,000 Views on HubPages

 Interviewer: Everyone thinks you have to write on a niche topic, is that what you do and if so, what is your niche.

-Mary: I hate to be pigeonholed, but broadly speaking I would say I write about business, farming, and aging.
+Mary: I hate to be pigeonholed, but broadly speaking I would say I write about business, farming, and ageing.
 I have tried other topics with mixed results and I keep coming back to these three niches.
 When you're writing about a topic you're familiar with, the articles are easier to write.

 Getting Followers on Hubpages.

 Interviewer: I see you don't have many followers on Hubpages, doesn't this worry you?
 Don't you think you would have more views if you had more followers?

-Everyone loves to be popular, just think back to high school.
+Mary: Everyone loves to be popular, just think back to high school.
 Having a lot of followers is comforting but not crucial.
 Often you'll see someone, who has more than 1,000 followers but not all of these people will read their articles when they are published.
 To get people to follow you, you need to follow others and leave meaningful comments when they post something.
 Although I have a few regular supporters, including Billybuc, and MsDora, BraveWarrior, and Nell Rose most of the supporters stop by occasionally.
 It is always nice to get comments and I can honestly say, without their support, I would have thrown in the towel ages ago.
 For me, one of the advantages of having followers is not so much for the views they provide, it is the gentle hand on my back which is pushing me forward.

 I realize that for some people they feel potential readers will look to see how many followers or comments an article has for validation of the author's ability and knowledge.
 I have a few issues with this idea though.
 I used to write on the now defunct Squidoo where I saw a lot of this type of misuse of comments and promotion going on.
 In fact, I believe that is one of the reasons the site failed.
 There were poor quality articles full of ads which were hyped up by others on the site.
 The site was trying to scam the search engines.